dcrey7/janestreet_R/README.md

 # janestreet_R

-the index.html does not reneder on fithub pages because it is around 52mb https://dcrey7.github.io/janestreet_R/
+the index.html does not reneder on github pages because it is around 52mb.
+Please download the html file and open it localy to check my in depth analysis https://dcrey7.github.io/janestreet_R/